kingsor/HugoEdoDev/content/english/post/2014-05-25-running-a-business-you-worth-it.md

 ---
-date: "2014-05-25T00:00:00Z"
+date: "2014-05-25"
-description: To be authentic is to be trustworthy.
+summary: To be authentic is to be trustworthy.
 If you’re selling snake oil, or doing Internet Marketing just to make a lot of money, you’re not being authentic.
   You’re selling something falsely.
 And people will figure that out, no matter how hard you try.  ...
+categories:
+- manager
 tags:
 - customer
-- manager
-- product
+- product-management
 - trust
 title: Running a business you worth it
 ---